flaneurette/Wholefood-Cook-Eat-Shield/README.md

 </details>

 <details>
-<summary>🐟 Fish & Seafood</summary>
+<summary>🐟🦀 Fish & Seafood</summary>
 - Risks:

-   🦠 Vibrio, parasites
+  🦠 Vibrio bacteria, parasites, Listeria (especially in raw, smoked, or undercooked seafood)

+  ⚠️ Shellfish like crabs, oysters, clams, and mussels can concentrate bacteria and toxins

+- Who is at higher risk: 🧓 Elderly, immunocompromised individuals, infants

-- Advice: Cook fresh, avoid raw unless safe source
+- Advice:
+  - Cook seafood thoroughly before eating
+  - Avoid raw shellfish and raw fish if you are high-risk
+  - Keep refrigerated and eat quickly after purchase
+  - Be extra cautious with shellfish from unmonitored waters
 </details>

 <details>